-Name Age (1) Title Director Since Name George F. Allen 64 Independent Director 2013 James A. Carroll 48 Independent Director 2013 James C. Cherry 65 Independent Director 2013 Louis S. Haddad 58 President, Chief Executive Officer, Director 2013 Eva S. Hardy 71 Independent Director 2015 Daniel A. Hoffler 67 Executive Chairman of the Board of Directors 2013 A. Russell Kirk 68 Vice Chairman of the Board of Directors 2013 John W. Snow 76 Lead Independent Director 2013
+Name Age (1) Title Director Since George F. Allen 66 Independent Director 2013 James A. Carroll 50 Independent Director 2013 James C. Cherry 67 Independent Director 2013 Louis S. Haddad 60 President, Chief Executive Officer, Director 2013 Eva S. Hardy 73 Independent Director 2015 Daniel A. Hoffler 69 Executive Chairman of the Board of Directors 2013 A. Russell Kirk 70 Vice Chairman of the Board of Directors 2013 John W. Snow 78 Lead Independent Director 2013

-(1) Age as of April 29, 2016
+(1) Age as of April 26, 2018.

-Set forth below are descriptions of the backgrounds and principal occupations of each of our directors, and the period during which he has served as a director.
+Set forth below are descriptions of the backgrounds and principal occupations of each of our directors, and the period during which he or she has served as a director.

 George F. Allen.
 Mr. Allen has served as a director since our initial public offering.
-Mr. Allen currently serves as the President of George Allen Strategies, a consulting firm founded by Mr. Allen, as well as on the Board of Directors of several technology companies, including Nano Risk Assessment, Inc. and as a strategic advisor to VT Group.
+Mr. Allen currently serves as the President of George Allen Strategies, a consulting firm founded by Mr. Allen, as well as on the Board of Directors of several non-public technology companies, including Nano Risk Assessment, Inc. and as a strategic advisor to VT Group.
 He also serves on the Board of Advisors for NXT Energy Solutions, LLC, is an Ambassador for the Association for Passive Optical LAN and is the Co-Chairman for the National Association of Manufacturers Competitiveness Initiative.
 He is also presently the Reagan Ranch Presidential Scholar for the Young America's Foundation.
-Mr. Allen has served the Commonwealth of Virginia in the House of Delegates, U.S. House of Representatives, as Governor of Virginia and in the U.S. Senate.
+Mr. Allen previously served the Commonwealth of Virginia in the House of Delegates, U.S. House of Representatives, as Governor and in the U.S. Senate.
 Mr. Allen also served as the Chairman of the National Republican Senatorial Committee for the 2004 election cycle.
 Mr. Allen holds an undergraduate degree and a law degree from the University of Virginia.

-Based on his demonstrated leadership abilities and his experience in government representing a state in which we do business, we have determined that Mr. Allen should serve as a director.
+Based on his demonstrated leadership abilities and his experience in government representing a state in which we do a significant amount of business, we have determined that Mr. Allen should serve as a director.

 James A. Carroll.
 Mr. Carroll has served as a director since our initial public offering.
-Mr. Carroll is the President and Chief Executive Officer of Crestline Hotels & Resorts, LLC, a leading hospitality management company that manages 74 hotel properties throughout 21 states and the District of Columbia.
+Mr. Carroll is the President and Chief Executive Officer of Crestline Hotels & Resorts, LLC, a leading hospitality management company that manages 112 hotel properties throughout 29 states and the District of Columbia.
 Mr. Carroll originally joined Barceló Crestline Corporation in 2004 as Senior Vice President and Treasurer.
 He was named Chief Financial Officer in 2006 and promoted to President and Chief Executive Officer of Crestline Hotels & Resorts, LLC in 2010.
-Prior to joining Crestline, Mr. Carroll held several operations and financial management positions at Dell, Inc. until joining Barceló Crestline Corporation in 2004.
-Mr. Carroll served as a Naval Aviator and Lieutenant in the United States Navy.
+Prior to joining Crestline, Mr. Carroll held several operations and financial management positions at Dell, Inc. Mr. Carroll previously served as a Naval Aviator and Lieutenant in the United States Navy.
 Mr. Carroll holds an M.B.A. from the Harvard Business School and is a graduate of the U.S. Naval Academy.